M-A-Edwards/data4elm-TeamSol/README.md

 ## Input

 - Uses the detokenized OptimalScale/ClimbLab dataset.
-- For replication, no local input file is required — the scripts load the dataset via the Hugging Face `datasets` library in streaming mode.
+- For replication, no local input file is required, the scripts load the dataset via the Hugging Face `datasets` library in streaming mode.

 ---